sussexstudent/website/packages/docs/content/architecture/javascript.md

 ## Linting & code style
 Prettier is used to auto format code styling.
 A pre-commit git hook should run prettier for you.
 You can also run prettier at anytime with `yarn run format`

-TSLint is used for non-stylistic linting.
-We follow style inspired by Airbnb's JavaScript style guide.